 The more I travel, the more I recognize how great city tours are for travelers.
 Honestly, my initial thoughts on organized tours was “why waste the money when I can just explore on my own”.
 However, tours are a great way to get the “lay of the land” which will help you later on during your own adventures.

 While in Oahu with Hilton Hawaii, we were given a photo tour with Blue Hawaii Photo Tours.
 Our guide picked us up from Waikiki and we spent half of the day driving around the island.
 We hit a lot of great photo spots, in addition to great town stops along the way.
 It was a great way for me to check out the island and spot great beaches or food spots to return to.

 Kick off your trip with an island tour so you can make a list of where you want to return to later on, and you’ll have a better idea of the “lay of the land”.

 Be prepared for a long line, but know that it actually moves pretty quickly.
 You’ll need the extra time to look over their expansive menu and pick your favorite flavors.
 Plus you can add some fun toppings like condensed milk or mochi balls.
-And if you’re a shaved ice fan, the attached shop will have you spending money like mad on cute t-shirts and knick knacks.
+And if you’re a shave ice fan, the attached shop will have you spending money like mad on cute t-shirts and knick-knacks.

 Lookout Stops on Oahu